osrf/gazebo_design/transmission/transmission.md

 </model>
 ~~~

+One thought was We can implement everything as plugins for the first pass and determine
+later if it is worth the effort to upgrade these to Gazebo classes.
+But on second thought
+that approach requires us to implement a transport mechanism for data flow between
+the different proposed objects (i.e. encoders, actuators and transmissions), and
+will further complicate things.

 ### Performance Considerations
 This addition will not change performance of simulations that do not utililize the new proposed method of simulation.